Taste the Rainbow: 25 Food and Beverage Brands Supporting Pride

 SmartSweets is making a donation to Encircle, which works to create safe spaces for LGBTQ youth.

-Queer-owned Couplet Coffee delivers signature blends in eyecatching packaging, including Peaceful Peru, a light/medium roast with notes of peach and caramel, and Espresso for Everyone (owner Gefen Skolnick's favorite), a mix of Brazilian, Nicaraguan and Peruvian beans.
+Queer-owned Couplet Coffee delivers signature blends in eyecatching packaging, including Peaceful Peru, a light-medium roast with notes of peach and caramel.
+There's also Espresso for Everyone (owner Gefen Skolnick's favorite), a mix of Brazilian, Nicaraguan and Peruvian beans.

 Couplet Coffee is donating part of the proceeds for the month of June to the Trevor Project.